LafeWessel/AutoResolve-Rust/README.md

 90. Total Ending Ranged Bonus - int
 91. Total Ending Cavalry Bonus - int
 92. Total Ending Soldiers - int
-93. -130	Amount of Each Unit(38 types) - int
+93. Amount of Rebel Rivermen Mercenaries
+94. Amount of Rebel Rangers of the Forest
+95. Amount of Rebel Courier Riders
+96. Amount of Rebel Mountain men
+97. Amount of Rebel Axemen of the Vale
+98. Amount of Rebel Vale Cavalry
+99. Amount of Rebel Light Woodmen
+100. Amount of Rebel Woodsmen Archers
+101. Amount of Rebel Riders of the Wood
+102. Amount of Light Woodmen
+103. Amount of Guards of Beladimir
+104. Amount of Beladimir Spearmen
+105. Amount of Woodsmen Archers
+106. Amount of Archers of Beladimir
+107. Amount of Coastal Guards
+108. Amount of Riders of the Wood
+109. Amount of Beladimir Cavalry
+110. Amount of Plains Cavalry
+111. Amount of Mountain Men
+112. Amount of Lerastir Shieldbearers
+113. Amount of Lerastir Spears
+114. Amount of Pikes of Lerastir
+115. Amount of Axemen of the Vale
+116. Amount of Bowmen of Lerastir
+117. Amount of Crossbowmen of the South
+118. Amount of Vale Cavalry
+119. Amount of Territory Guardsmen
+120. Lerastir Palace Cavalry
+121. Amount of Shieldmaidens of the North
+122. Amount of Menoriad Spearmen
+123. Amout of Axemen of the Wastes
+124. Amount of Menoriad Archers
+125. Amount of Rangers of the Forests
+126. Amount of Courier Riders
+127. Amount of Menoriad Cavalry
+128. Amount of Royal Cavalry
+129. Amount of Hunters of the North
+130. Amount of Rivermen Mercenaries
 131. Total Units - int
 132. Total Reinforcements - int
 133. Total Upgrades Received - int
 134. Total Unit Casualties - int
 135. Total Soldier Casualties - int
 136. End General State - int
 137. Treasure Received - bool(int)
 138. Faction - string
 139. Ships - int
 140. TownStat Level - int

 Monster Battle: